vijayetar/PythonPreworkCodefellows/python_terminal.md

 The assignment in this Pre-work will introduce you to some of the more common commands involved in traversing directories and manipulating files on your computer.

 ## Submitting Your Work
 For each of the following segments of [Bash Command Line Tutorials](https://ryanstutorials.net/linuxtutorial/){:target="_blank"} on ryanstutorials.net, you will completely read through and complete each of the activities in your own terminal.

-As you complete each segment's activities, take a moment to document your learnings and observations.
+As you complete each segment's activities, take a moment to **_document your learnings and observations_**.

 1. The Command Line
 1. Basic Navigation